akihiro17/auth0-logging/README.md

-# Auth0 Logging to Azure Functions with Terraform
+# Auth0 events to Storage Account using Azure Event Grid and Azure Function

 This project demonstrates how to stream Auth0 logs to Azure Functions using Event Grid, with infrastructure provisioned by Terraform.